ninjamar/turing/README.md

 ## `[...]` Loops
 - Setup comparison on stack before loop is run
-- The jump instruction doesn't require cell locations since it will jump back to the begininng of the loop
+- The comp instruction doesn't require cell locations since it will jump back to the begininng of the loop
 - The comparison is run before the body is executed (like a do while)
 - **The ending cell will still be used for the comparison**